Japan's monetary easing prompts volumes jump on forex platform

 The surge in EBS volumes means that a recovery in trading activity extends well into its second month and is likely to shore up banks' profits from the buying and selling of foreign exchange in the fourth quarter.

-"Following the Bank of Japan's announcement to expand its quantitative easing program, total daily volume on EBS Market was $228 billion and overall EBS total daily volume was $250 billion," EBS, which is owned by ICAP IAP.L, said in a statement.
+"Following the Bank of Japan's announcement to expand its quantitative easing programme, total daily volume on EBS Market was $228 billion and overall EBS total daily volume was $250 billion," EBS, which is owned by ICAP, said in a statement.

 To put it in perspective, that was almost double the average daily volumes seen in October, which was at $129.9 billion, up 69 percent from a year ago.
 Average daily volumes were at $117.9 billion in September.

-Last Friday the BoJ said it would triple its purchases of exchange-traded funds (ETFs) and real-estate investment trusts (REITs) and buy longer-dated debt, sending Tokyo shares soaring and prompting a sharp sell-off in the yen JPY=.
+Last Friday the BoJ said it would triple its purchases of exchange-traded funds (ETFs) and real-estate investment trusts (REITs) and buy longer-dated debt, sending Tokyo shares soaring and prompting a sharp sell-off in the yen.

-Volumes in the currency market started reviving in September amid higher market volatility fueled by political events and the dollar's global rally.
+Volumes in the currency market started reviving in September amid higher market volatility fuelled by political events and the dollar's global rally.

 Volatility, which tends to drive volumes higher by increasing the potential returns for traders, had been at or around record lows for the first six months of the year, stemming activity among major dealers.